amhiggin/DistributedFileSystem/README.md

 ## Launch Instructions
 A number of shell scripts are provided for running this file-system in a Linux environment.
 Each of these will need to be given <i>execute permissions</i>, which can be assigned using the shell command '<b>chmod +x <script_name></b>'.
+For ease, just <b>copy and paste the following into a terminal session</b> to give execute permissions to all scripts in the repository:

+<i>chmod +x install_dependencies.sh ; chmod +x launch_locking_server.sh ; chmod +x launch_directory_server.sh ; chmod +x launch_client.sh ; chmod +x launch_file_servers.sh </i>

-To launch the system in the least time possible, the launch order 1-5 below should be followed.
+To launch the entire distributed file-system in the least time possible, the launch order 1-5 below should be followed.

 1. <b>install_dependencies.sh</b>